ansible-community/community-website/posts/archive/getting-started-adding-proxy-support.md

 Now you can use Ansible Tower's power to automate while allowing it to utilize your proxy server, ELB or whichever form of filtering you have in place for your environment.
 It is not a hard process to implement, but does require some prior knowledge about your particular infrastructure.

-If you are new to Ansible and want to get started with it, visit our [Getting Started page](/get-started){linktext="Getting Started page" rel=" noopener" target="_blank"} to get up and running quickly and gain the knowledge of automation with [Ansible Tower](//www.ansible.com/tower){target="_blank"}.